sjardon/rotunda-exercise/error-alarm/README.md

 ## Introduction

 We need a new alarm service that notify different error events.
 We are not concerned about these errors when their frequency is low.
 However, when lots of errors occur in a short period of time, there may be a problem with the application and we want to be notified immediately.

-The solution will involve the current logging service but isolating it with a new alerts layer.
+The solution will include the current logging logic but isolating it with a new alerts service.
 That allow us to abstract the alerts from the logging, so will be easy to add new kinds of alerts in the future.

 ## Goals